ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.5.md

 - `ibexa/payment`
 - `ibexa/shipping`

-Modules can interact with each other, for example, to decrease stock as a result of a sale, or cancel shipments and payments when orders are cancelled, and so on.
+Modules can interact with each other, for example, to decrease stock as a result of a sale, or cancel shipments and payments when orders are cancelled.

 #### Order management